Are you good enough to take communion?

 A reader wrote to me: “I am interested in the holy communion and healing.
 However, I noticed that all who teach on 1 Corinthians 11 never touch on verses 31-32 and these are the verses I struggle with the most.”
 She was referring to these verses:

 But if we judged ourselves, we would not come under judgment.
 When we are judged by the Lord, we are being disciplined so that we will not be condemned with the world.
 (1 Cor 11:31-32)

 (Sidebar: Before I got grace I found many verses in the Bible were tough and hard to understand.
 I didn’t even try to make sense of them, I just put them in the too hard basket.
-But now I deliberately seek out the hard scriptures because I have learned that they often hide a treasure.
-If you want to find the hidden treasures in scripture, but don’t know how, read this.)
+Now I deliberately seek out the hard scriptures because I have learned that they often hide a treasure.
+How do you find the treasure?
+Read the Bible through the lens of the cross.)

 What does it mean to judge ourselves?

 For if we would judge ourselves… (1 Cor 11:31)

 Paul is not prescribing worthiness tests for communion.
 He is saying “Jesus’ death is a big deal, so take a moment to reflect on it.
 If Christ’s death means something to you, then communion is a time to celebrate.
 But if the significance of his death is news to you, here’s your chance to process it.
 Here’s an opportunity to repent and believe the good news.”